BrunoVDK/constraint-programming/src/README.md

 Below is an overview of the source code for the final project of the *Advanced Programming Languages for A.I.* course [H02A8A].
+Every procedure is preceded by documentation.

 Authors : Michaël Dooreman & Bruno Vandekerkhove

 ## Sudoku

-ECLiPSe source code in /src/sudoku/
+ECLiPSe source code in /src/sudoku/eclipse/.
 CHR source code in /src/sudoku/chr/.

-All the ECLiPSe models are in /src/sudoku/model/
+All the ECLiPSe models are in /src/sudoku/eclipse/model/.
+The channeling constraints are in combined.pl.
+The model with nothing but channeling constraints is in channeling.pl.
+The other filenames should be obvious.

+All the CHR models are in /src/sudoku/chr/.
+Note that not all of the models mentioned in the report were implemented in this language.

-The benchmarks and automating code is in /src/sudoku/benchmarks.
+The benchmarks and automated benchmarking code is in /src/sudoku/benchmarks.

 ## Hashiwokakero